In: wine label design

 The resulting labels effortlessly combine the best of traditional wine with the modern vibrancy of fruit wines.

-Fractal Bespoke Wine Label Design
+New Work: Fractal Wine Label Design

 In creating the Fractal wine label, John Jewell Design was tasked with turning winemaker Bruce Clugston’s concept into reality.
 With a background in mathematics, Bruce was intrigued by fractal designs – structured mathematic formulae which give rise to beautiful patterns – and was searching for a way to utilise these captivating images on a wine label.